The Official Success Guide for The Great Canadian Giving Challenge

 3. Reconnect with your donors

 The Great Canadian Giving Challenge is an all-hands-on-deck campaign where every donation counts.
-It might be a perfect time to reconnect with donors you’ve lost touch with.
-To get those lapsed and hibernating donors back, consider sending them a targeted email about the Great Canadian Giving Challenge.
+It can be a perfect time to reconnect with donors you’ve lost touch with.
+To re-engage lapsed and hibernating donors, consider sending a targeted email about the Great Canadian Giving Challenge.

-When you personalize donors’ messages with their names and previous donation data, they can feel recognized and have a closer connection with you.
-Gently update lapsed donors about your recently achieved and announce your Great Canadian Giving Challenge participation.
+When you personalize donors’ messages with their names and previous donation data, they feel recognized and have a closer connection with you.
+Gently update lapsed donors about what you recently achieved, and announce your Great Canadian Giving Challenge participation.
 Here is the kind of email your donors want to get from you; again try to tailor it to the right prospect:

 Hey [First Name]!